ebzzry/ebzzry.github.io/src/en/quotes.md

 - Take this dream and not let it die.
 Take this dream and give it life.
 Take this dream and breathe into it your own personal spirit until finally it becomes a flame that burns around the whole world.<br>—Jim Rohn

+- We discover something as we try different things.<br>—Dr. Mikey Giron